alexanderpaolini/portfolio/src/writing/2025-08-20-journaling.md

 title: "Journaling"
 published: 2025/08/21
 description: >-
-  How I'm using typst for my daily journal
+  How I'm using typst for my daily journal.
 slug: journaling
 ---